micheleb/vacation-counter/README.md

 it's `holiday`), so you can semi-manually check for national holidays and the like.

+# What version of python should I use?

+Use python 3.
+I'm using version 3.7, for the record.

 # running

 Create a virtualenv (optional), then run:

     pip install -r requirements.txt
     python vacation-counter.py /path/to/my/ics/file

 # pro-tip

 To export an .ics file from Google Calendar, go to Settings/Import & export.